Nrdekate/Real-Time-Object-Detection/README.md

 # Real-Time-Object-Detection
-Object detection is one of the classical problems in computer vision.It was fun some quarantine learning.
+Object detection is one of the classical problems in computer vision.
 <br><br>

 # Yolo-V3